hayashi2020/cockpit/README.md

 Cockpit is an interactive server admin interface.
 It is easy to use and very lightweight.
 Cockpit interacts directly with the operating system from a real Linux session in a browser.

+## TODO

+I want to join some features which works for router with this GUI, and the OS of router could be such as Ubuntu etc. based of embedded terminal.

 ### Using Cockpit

 You can [install Cockpit](https://cockpit-project.org/running.html) on many Linux operating